 B.A., The City College of New York

 Diana Carolina Sierra Becerra specializes in the histories of women and gender in Latin America, with a particular focus on social movements and revolutions.
 She has published on a variety of topics, including feminism, labor and armed movements, collective memory, neoliberalism and nationalism.
 Her teaching interests include modern Latin America and feminist theory and practice, particularly women-of-color feminism.
-Her current courses include Latin America Since 1821 and Women and Gender in Latin America (colonial to present-day).
+Her current courses include Latin America Since 1821, Women and Gender in Latin America, and Women and Revolutions.

-As a public scholar, Bercerra has collaborated with Salvadoran and U.S. museums and art galleries as well as global networks of historic sites.
-At the Pioneer Valley Workers Center in Northampton, she uses her popular education training to empower and organize immigrants and workers.
+As a public scholar, Becerra has collaborated with Salvadoran and U.S. museums and art galleries as well as global networks of historic sites.
+At the Pioneer Valley Workers Center in Northampton, she used her popular education training to empower and organize immigrants and workers.
 These teaching experiences have fundamentally shaped her pedagogy, which encourages students to approach history as a tool to address current-day problems.

 Her book manuscript, tentatively titled Insurgent Butterflies: Gender and Revolution in El Salvador, documents the feminist praxis that working-class and peasant women developed within labor and armed movements during the late 20th century.

-“For Our Total Emancipation: The Making of Revolutionary Feminism in Insurgent El Salvador, 1977-1987,” in Rethinking Revolution: New Histories of the Latin American Left, Cambridge University Press (forthcoming).
+“For Our Total Emancipation: The Making of Revolutionary Feminism in Insurgent El Salvador, 1977-1987,” in Making the Revolution: Histories of the Latin American Left, Cambridge University Press, 2019.

 “Historical Memory at El Salvador’s Museo de la Palabra y la Imagen.”
 Latin American Perspectives 43, no.6 (2016): 8-26.